Zefk/Solarus-ARPG-Game-Development-Book_2/Solarus ARPG Game Development Book.md

 Credits so far...I know there are more people involved in the Solarus project.

 **Graphics:**
 - Diarandor (Most of his art is in the images and sounds in the samples.)
+You can find a license in the sample quest.
+Most or all of his work is under CC-BY-SA 4.0

 **Sounds:**
 - Diarandor (Most of his art is in the images and sounds in the samples.)